EGI-Federation/repository-template/.github/CODE_OF_CONDUCT.md

 _We wish to add a specific section on dealing with issues opened against the repository here._

-This repository exists in the context of EGI Operations.
+This repository exists in the context of the EGI Federation.
 While that scope does not restrict the usage, it does inform the priority we assign to issues and the order we deal with them.

 We welcome issues reported by the public, and more specifically the community of people using this repository.
-The EGI operations team is small and cannot support all requests equally.
+The EGI team is small and cannot support all requests equally.
-While we undertake to do everything in our power to respond to issues timeously, and to prioritise issues based on reasonable requests from submitters, the maintainers expect that the prioritisation of issues as decided by them is respected.
+While we undertake to do everything in our power to respond to issues timely, and to prioritise issues based on reasonable requests from submitters, the maintainers expect that the prioritisation of issues as decided by them is respected.